microsoft/vscode-docs/docs/extensions/publish-extension.md

 **Q: I get 403 Forbidden (or 401 Unauthorized) error when I try to publish my extension?**

-**A:** One easy mistake to make when creating the PAT (Personal Access Token) is to not select `all accessible accounts` in the Accounts field dropdown (instead selecting a specific account).
+**A:** One easy mistake to make when creating the PAT (Personal Access Token) is to not select `all accessible accounts` in the Accounts field drop-down (instead selecting a specific account).
 You should also set the Authorized Scopes to `All scopes` for the publish to work.

 **Q: I can't unpublish my extension through the `vsce` tool?**